department-of-veterans-affairs/vets-design-system-documentation/src/_components/telephone.md

 - Add a 3 or 10 digit phone number to the component to have it formatted correctly for usage in a page.
 - If the phone number should have an `extension`, be `non-clickable`, or represent an `international` number, additional props can be added to accommodate.
+- For TTY numbers, pass the `tty` boolean prop to have appropriate indicators in the link text and the `aria-label`.

 {% include component-docs.html component_name=page.web-component %}